Germany’s Romantic Road

 Day 9: Augsburg

 This region offers recreational and leisure options as well as culture in abundance.
-King Ludwig’s famous fairy-tale castles Neuschwanstein and Hohenschwangau are a highlight of this tour.
-We will take the Tegelberg cable car to the mountain station at 1.730m and enjoy the fabulous views of the Alps, the castles and the lakes.
-There are also 120 km of hiking and walking paths and to relax afterwards enjoy the Royal Crystal Thermal baths!
+King Ludwig’s famous fairy-tale castles Neuschwanstein and Hohenschwangau are a highlight of this tour, and for fabulous views of the Alps and the Forggensee we will all take the Tegelberg cable car to the mountain station at 1,720m.
+There are also 120 km of hiking and walking paths and to relax afterwards the Royal Crystal Thermal baths!

 Day 15: Departure and end of tour